AVEVA/CONNECT-data-services-developer-docs/content/api-reference/rules/metadata-rules/metadata-metadata-rules-overview.md

 Metadata rules enable the bulk creation and maintenance of stream metadata, which can then be used across OSIsoft Cloud Services.
 Other services and applications, such as OCS data views, leverage stream metadata to simplify finding data and to provide context about stream data.

 ## Key-value pairs
 Stream name parts designated as metadata are defined as key-value pairs.
 Each value occupying a part designated as metadata is categorized under a key defined for it.
 This typically takes the form of values recorded at different timestamp intervals for a particular object or device, or key.
 The fundamental key-value data structure facilitates analytical processing of stream data returned by a metadata rule.

-## Create metadata rules
-See [Create a metadata rule](xref:gpMetadataRules) for more information.